Low power continuous-wave all-optical magnetic switching in ferromagnetic nanoarrays

-All-optical magnetic switching (AOMS) has been demonstrated in several schemes, all with distinct caveats precluding technological implementation.
-Helicity-dependent switching with single or multiple femtosecond laser pulses has been observed in ferrimagnetic, ferromagnetic and granular magnetic media where the resulting state is determined by the helicity of light\cite{stanciu2007all,el2016two, medapalli2017multiscale,ellis2016all,lambert2014all,kichin2019multiple}.
-Helicity-independent switching (HIS) has been demonstrated with a single femtosecond pulse, yet is largely limited to rare-earth ferrimagnets\cite{ostler2012ultrafast,stanciu2007subpicosecond,radu2011transient,el2016two,el2017materials,le2012demonstration}.
-HIS in ferromagnets is typically observed when coupled to ferrimagnetic layers \cite{gorchon2017single,iihama2018single,igarashi2020engineering}, bar a demonstration of HIS in Pt/Co/Pt multilayers when focusing the laser spot down to single-domain sizes\cite{vomir2017single}.
+HIS in ferromagnets is typically observed when coupled to GdFeCo layers \cite{gorchon2017single,iihama2018single,igarashi2020engineering} where spin-polarised currents generated from the HIS of GdFeCo transfer angular momentum to the demagnetised ferromagnetic layer causing reversal\cite{igarashi2020engineering}.
+HIS has been demonstrated in Pt/Co/Pt multilayers through a thermal process when focusing the laser spot to single-domain sizes\cite{vomir2017single}, implying the boundary of the excitation plays an important role.
 These demonstrations have shown the promise of AOMS, but the requirement of huge femtosecond-pulsed MW lasers and exotic magnetic materials renders them unsuitable for device integration and up-scaling for application.
 Additionally, the majority of studies concern continuous thin films or well-spaced single nanostructures\cite{le2012demonstration}, restricting write-density.